Cyberbird99/Encryption/README.md

-Encryption is a method of data security that converts data from a readable format into an encoded format that can only be read or processed after it has been decrypted using a cryptographic key.
-It’s a common process in cryptography that encodes a message or information so that only authorized parties can access it and those who are not authorized cannot.

-Encryption is essential to cybersecurity and data protection, as it protects private information and sensitive data and enhances the security of communication between client apps and servers.
-Encryption is critical to every organization because it protects confidential data by converting it into ciphertext.
 This Python code implements the ROT13 cipher, a simple encryption and decryption method that shifts each letter of the text by 13 positions in the alphabet.
 It is often used as a lightweight way to obscure text, as applying ROT13 twice (once to encrypt and once to decrypt) returns the original text.

 Step-by-Step Breakdown of the Code: